List of Marvel Comics characters: H: Hazmat in other media

+Headcase

+Headcase (Sean Madigan) is a character appearing in American comic books published by Marvel Comics.
+The character first appeared in Ms. Marvel (vol. 2) #11 (January 2007), and was created by Brian Reed and Roberto De La Torre.
+Headcase first appeared in Ms. Marvel (vol. 2) #17 (July 2007).
+He is the son of MODOK who tried to utilize A.I.M. before his terrorist ambitions are foiled by Carol Danvers and the Scientist Supreme.

 Headlok

 Headlok (Arthur Goddard) is a character appearing in American comic books published by Marvel Comics.
-The character first appeared in The West Coast Avengers vol. 2 #10 in July 1986.
-Headlok first appeared in The West Coast Avengers vol. 2 #10 (July 1986), and was created by Steve Englehart and Al Milgrom.
+The character first appeared in The West Coast Avengers (vol. 2) #10 (July 1986), and was created by Steve Englehart and Al Milgrom.
 The character subsequently appears in Alpha Flight #93–96 (Feb.–May 1991), #102–104 (Nov.
 1991-Jan.
 1992) and Thunderbolts #55–58 (Oct.
 2001-Jan.
 2002).
 Headlok received an entry in the Official Handbook of the Marvel Universe Update '89 #3.

-This mysterious menace found the Griffin roaming the Adirondack Mountains, and used his mental powers to enslave the Griffin.
+This mysterious menace found the Griffin roaming the Adirondack Mountains and used his mental powers to enslave the Griffin.
 Headlok tricked the West Coast Avengers by claiming to have spotted Ben Grimm whom the team was looking for.
 Headlok ambushed them with the Griffin and attempted to take over their minds one by one.
 The Avenger Tigra was able to calm the Griffin's rage.
 It turns out the Thing had indeed been nearby and he joined the battle.
 Headlok, not knowing this, had not been using his powers to hide himself from sight or mentally influence Ben Grimm and thus was taken by surprise and Headlok was swiftly defeated.

-Alpha Flight and the Fantastic Four later contended against Headlok.
-Headlok mentally manipulated Aurora, causing her to revert to her original split personality, and she then apparently killed Headlok.
-However, he later reappeared as a prisoner, and participated in a prison break.

 Headlok has since been seen working for S.H.I.E.L.D. alongside Bennet Du Paris.
 They were brought in to deal with a rogue mutant as part of S.H.I.E.L.D.'s Psi-division.
 The psychic confrontation appears to have left Headlok dead.
 This death is eventually undone when Cyclops' former student, Tempus, goes back in time to erase a rogue mutant's existence.

 Headpool

-Headpool is a character appearing in American comic books published by Marvel Comics.

-In the first Marvel Zombies limited series, a zombie version of Deadpool is seen fighting the Silver Surfer.
-The zombie Deadpool eventually loses his body and appears as a disembodied head beginning in Marvel Zombies 3.
+Headpool is an alternate universe version of Deadpool who was converted into a zombie, then lost his body, becoming a disembodied head.
 This incarnation of Deadpool, frequently referred to as Headpool, entered the mainstream Marvel continuity when he is encountered and captured by the original Deadpool in Deadpool: Merc with a Mouth.
-Along with several other alternate versions of Deadpool, Headpool went on to appear in Deadpool Corps with a propeller beanie mounted to his head, granting him flight.
+Along with several other alternate versions of Deadpool, Headpool went on to appear in Deadpool Corps with a propeller beanie mounted to his body, granting him flight.